mbkoltai/mbkoltai.github.io/_posts/2019-12-25-multistable.md

 $$ \frac{dA}{dt} = \beta_A + \frac{A^n}{ A^n + k_{AA}^n } (1 + \frac{k_{BA}^n}{k_{BA}^n + B^n}) - A $$
 $$\frac{dB}{dt} = \beta_B + \frac{B^n}{ B^n + k_{BB}^n } (1 + \frac{k_{AB}^n}{k_{AB}^n + A^n} ) - B$$

-Again, since we are (first) solving for the stationary solutions we can rearrange the equations to polynomial form and treat the other variable as a parameter to calculate the nullclines.
+Again, since we are (first) solving for the stationary solutions we can rearrange the equations to polynomial form and for each equation treat the other variable as a parameter to calculate the nullclines.
 This is done by calling the function *fcn\_nullclines\_double\_inhib*.
 We need to specify the range of values for the two variables where the nullclines are calculated and also the six parameters $$[n,k_{AA},k_{BA},\beta_a,k_{BB},k_{AB},\beta_b]$$.

 ```MATLAB